 Benefit Description You pay Professional services (cont.)
-High Option The skilled behavioral health care is appropriate for the active treatment of a condition, illness or disease to avoid placing you at risk for serious complications. \$35 per visit Applied Behavior Analysis (ABA) \$35 per visit The plan covers medically necessary Applied Behavior Analysis (ABA) therapy when provided by network behavioral health providers.
-These providers include: Providers who are licensed or who possess a state-issued or state- sanctioned certification in ABA therapy.
-Behavior analysts certified by the Behavior Analyst Certification Board (BACB).
+High Option Basic Option • The services take the place of a stay in a hospital or a residential treatment facility, or you are unable to receive the same services outside your home \$35 per visit \$35 per visit The skilled behavioral health care is appropriate for the active treatment of a condition, illness or disease to avoid placing you at risk for serious complications.
+Applied Behavior Analysis (ABA) High Option Basic Option Applied Behavior Analysis (ABA) \$35 per visit \$35 per visit The plan covers medically necessary applied behavior analysis (ABA) therapy when provided by network behavioral health providers.
+These providers include: Providers who are licensed or who possess a state- issued or state-sanctioned certification in ABA therapy.Behavior analysts certified by the Behavior Analyst Certification Board (BACB).
 Registered Behavior Technicians (RBTs) certified by the BACB or equivalent paraprofessionals who work under the supervision of a licensed provider or a certified behavior analyst.
 Note: Requires Precertification.
-See "Services requiring our prior approval" on page 22.
+See "Services requiring our prior approval" on pages 23-24.
 You are responsible for ensuring that we are asked to precertify your care.
 You should always ask your physician or hospital whether they have contacted us.
 For precertification or criteria subject to medical necessity, please contact us at 800-537-9384.
-Diagnostics High Option Psychological and Neuropsychological testing provided and billed by a licensed mental health and SUD treatment practitioner \$35 per outpatient visit Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient hospital or other covered facility High Option Inpatient services provided and billed by a hospital or other covered facility including an overnight residential treatment facility \$250 per day up to a maximum of \$1,000 per admission • Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Inpatient diagnostic tests provided and billed by a hospital or other covered facility Outpatient hospital or other covered facility High Option Outpatient services provided and billed by a hospital or other covered facility including other outpatient mental health treatment such as: \$35 per outpatient visit • Partial hospitalization treatment provided in a facility or program for mental health treatment provided under the direction of a physician Intensive outpatient program provided in a facility or program for mental health treatment provided under the direction of a physician Outpatient detoxification Ambulatory detoxification which is outpatient services that monitor withdrawal from alcohol or other substance abuse, including administration of medications
+Diagnostics High Option Basic Option Psychological and Neuropsychological testing provided and billed by a licensed mental health and SUD treatment practitioner Outpatient diagnostic tests provided and billed by a laboratory borrital or other account facility. \$35 per outpatient visit \$35 per outpatient visit laboratory, hospital or other covered facility Inpatient hospital or other covered facility High Option Basic Option Inpatient services provided and billed by a hospital or other covered facility including an overnight residential treatment facility \$250 per day up to a maximum of \$1,000 per admission 20% of our Plan allowance per admission • Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services • Inpatient diagnostic tests provided and billed by a hospital or other covered facility

 Benefit Description You pay

-Outpatient hospital or other covered facility (cont.)
-High Option
+Outpatient hospital or other covered facility High Option Basic Option

+Outpatient services provided and billed by a hospital or other covered facility. \$35 per outpatient visit \$35 per outpatient visit

+Other outpatient mental health treatment such as:

+• Partial hospitalization treatment provided in a facility or program for mental health treatment provided under the direction of a physician

+• Intensive outpatient program provided in a facility or program for mental health treatment provided under the direction of a physician

+Outpatient detoxification

+• Ambulatory detoxification which is outpatient services that monitor withdrawal from alcohol or other substance abuse, including administration of medications

-Treatment of withdrawal symptoms \$35 per outpatient visit
+• Treatment of withdrawal symptoms

 • Electro-convulsive therapy (ECT)

 Mental health injectables

 Substance abuse injectables

-Transcranial magnetic stimulation (TMS)
+• Transcranial magnetic stimulation (TMS)

-Not covered High Option
+Not covered High Option Basic Option

-Educational services for treatment of behavioral disorders All charges
+• Educational services for treatment of behavioral disorders All charges All charges

-Services in half-way houses
+• Services in half-way houses